anonyaro/XFIChecker/README.md

 <a name="license"></a>

+# 🤝 Contributing

+*Contributions are welcome!
+Whether it's reporting a bug, suggesting a feature, or submitting a pull request, your help is appreciated.*

+*Please read our [Contributing Guidelines](CONTRIBUTING.md) before getting started.*

 # 📜 License & Mandatory Attribution
 ### This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).